 Personal data must be complete, accurate, and kept up-to-date for processing purposes, affecting data management and quality assurance procedures throughout the data lifecycle.

-Implement data quality processes that maintain appropriate accuracy while providing mechanisms for individuals to identify and correct information errors affecting their services.
+Implement data quality processes that maintain appropriate accuracy while tracking data flows to support retention and processing controls, while providing mechanisms for individuals to identify and correct information errors affecting their services.

 Storage Limitation: